0xc3u/Indiko.Maui.Controls.Markdown/README.md

 ## Example Usage

-Here’s an example of how to use the `MarkdownView` in your XAML:
+Hereâ€™s an example of how to use the `MarkdownView` in your XAML:

 ```xml
 <idk:MarkdownView